 Etz Chaim and St. Paul’s Lutheran Church of Villa Park provide the volunteers on the first and fifth Sunday of each month.
 Other “partner churches,” including York Center of the Brethren, Christ the King, Lombard Mennonite and Lombard Christian Reformed, provide the manpower on the second, third and fourth Sundays.

 If you'd like to help out by donating paper goods or staples for the pantry, there are plenty of items we use on a routine basis - small paper plates and bowls, large sturdy paper plates, plastic cutlery, napkins, cold drink cups, coffee cups, decaf coffee, lemonade mix, ovaltine, and salad dressings.
-Contact Susan Brodie about donating items for the pantry, or drop off donations in the synagogue kitchen with "PADS" clearly marked on the box or bag.
+Contact Meryl Diamond about donating items for the pantry, or drop off donations in the synagogue kitchen with "PADS" clearly marked on the box or bag.

 Like to cook?
 Our PADS guests always appreciate home cooked dishes congregants make for them.
 Contact Meryl Diamond to find out how you can cook for PADS.

 Our congregation does an incredible mitzvah in providing this PADS shelter to those who are homeless or hungry.
 Hats off to all the volunteers who make it possible.
 And if YOU would like to become a PADS volunteer, please contact Meryl Diamond.